 skip to content

-Grant of additional resources to a department from a School reserve.
-For academic departments in Schools and divisions within the UAS, devolved budgeting has meant that the School or UAS is expected to manage within a total budget envelope.
+For academic institutions in Schools and divisions within the UAS, devolved budgeting has meant that the School or UAS is expected to manage within a total budget envelope.

 In practice this means that monies for specific ad hoc items, e.g. the purchase of a new photocopier, is now funded from School/UAS reserves instead of the non-recurrent grant pot.